-Total copper levels in fall 2023 were below five-year average values (Figure 8) and total copper levels have generally been lower in the post-CPF time period.
-Although copper levels in the previous year (fall 2022) and season (summer 2023) appeared to be increasing toward pre-CPF copper concentrations, fall 2023 concentrations have declined from previous levels.
+Total copper levels in spring 2024 were below five-year average values (Figure 9) and total copper levels were generally lower in the post-CPF period.
 While these lower levels indicate continued effects of the CPF, they are also positive from a water quality perspective and represent one of the few positive outcomes of the CPF.
-There was a dramatic decrease in total copper concentration in the first spring after the full fire effects were apparent (i.e. summer 2021) at locations impacted by the fire.
+There was a dramatic decrease in total copper concentration in the first spring after the full fire effects were apparent (i.e. summer 2021) at locations impacted by the fire and these lower levels seem to continue to persist.